RayHightower/RayHightower.com/_posts/2023-06-08-10x-is-easier-than-2x.markdown

 To make the process work, we need help from others who can implement the 80%.
 Sullivan and Hardy offer ideas on recruiting and retaining colleagues who can implement the 80% in two of their other books: [Who Not How](/blog/2021/05/29/who-not-how/) and [The Gap and the Gain](/blog/2022/09/29/achieve-more-measure-the-gain/).

+### Why is 10x Easier Than 2x?

+It seems counterintuitive, but the authors make a good case regarding why 10x is easier than 2x.

+It's easier because each time we make a 10x leap, we are moving further into our area of giftedness.
+We spend more time doing the work we were born to do.
+The further we push into this niche, the less it feels like work.

+Further, as we get better at collaborating with our 80% partners, we get to watch them blossom as well.
+An 80% task for us will fall into another person's 20%, and vice-versa.

+Collaboration in the spirit of 10x is a powerful path to travel.

 ### Conclusion

 I suspect that _10x is Easier Than 2x_ is a book that I will reference repeatedly over the years, in the same way that I re-read this duo's other books.
 Highly recommended.